0Lucifer0/StakeTradingBot/README.md

 It will automatically setup this tool as a windows service.

 ## How to use it ? ##
-To be able to use this soft you need to ask Sharesight API access. then just fill the config file config.yml
+just fill the config file config.yml